kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 ### Registering list of data for iterative

-You can register a list of element (let's call it *list of iterators*), on which you would like to execute a loop.
+You can register a list of elements (let's call it *list of iterators*), on which you would like to execute a loop.

 ```
 from typing import Any